 If you buy soap nuts in powder form it comes in a plastic bag.
-You can eliminate this by ordering a large bag of whole soap nuts (which you can also use for laundry) here on Amazon or in other places (Mountain Rose Herbs for example, just check their packaging options) which come in a cloth bag and then turning them into powder with Vitamix or alike.
+You can eliminate this by ordering a large bag of whole soap nuts (which you can also use for laundry) here at Eco Mountain store if you are in US or in other places (Mountain Rose Herbs for example, just check their packaging options) which come in a cloth bag and then turning them into powder with Vitamix or alike.
 Word of caution — do not open Vitamix lid right away when making the soap nut powder.
 The fine soap nut dust is very irritating to eyes and throat.
 Let it settle down or open outside and quickly walk away for a bit.

 Other washes I tried